nicholaswmin/ot-session-monitoring-test-case/README.md

 When done, get all *saved Streams* and sum their `stream.duration`.

+This exact logic is followed in code, found in `./index.js` will ample code comments.

 ## Assumptions made

 ### This repo includes all Session Monitoring events for March 6